Contact Form

 a psychological view, Okonkwo cannot follow the "soft" rules of the

-rule others with an iron hand.
-He would rather break sacred laws than lose
+iron hand.
+He would rather break sacred laws and risk the wrath of the gods

 3. The Ikemefuna Case